 Tips For The Evening Cranky Times

 I would highly recommend you try a baby sling.
-Many babies settle much quicker in a sling, they can hear your heart beat, smell you, you can be talking and moving about doing things around the house.
-Don’t just use it at night though, or she may well associate it with the busy time, try during the day when you are both more relaxed so it is a happy comfortable place to be.
+Many babies settle much quicker in a sling; they can hear your heartbeat, smell you, and you can be talking and move about doing things around the house.
+Don’t just use it at night, though, or she may well associate it with the busy time, try during the day when you are both more relaxed, so it is a happy, comfortable place to be.

-Also try organizing your day so there is not such a busy time in the evening.
-Prepare dinner in the morning, leave the tidy up until she is in bed, try to focus on keeping yourself really chilled out at that time.
-Maybe you have some soothing music you love, it will help you to relax and her too.
-Take a bath together, change the routine so it is a fun peaceful time, rather than an endurance.
+Also, try organizing your day so there is not such a busy time in the evening.
+Prepare dinner in the morning, leave the tidy up until she is in bed, and try to focus on keeping yourself really chilled out at that time.
+Maybe you have some soothing music you love; it will help you to relax, and she too.
+Take a bath together, and change the routine so it is a fun, peaceful time rather than an endurance.
 Water is often very soothing, so a long play in a warm bath might do the trick.
 You can find more play tips as well as developmental milestones for your baby here.

-The evening walk is a great way to settle a baby (and get some exercise!) but as you say it will become harder as it gets colder.
-Unless the weather is really bad, you can still rug up well and head off for a walk, and maybe by the time you can’t she will have grown out of the evening crying!
-You can also do “stroller walks” at home by simply taking the stroller inside your house and push it back and forth preferably in a calm enviroment to help her relax.
+The evening walk is a great way to settle a baby (and get some exercise!), but as you say, it will become harder as it gets colder.
+Unless the weather is really bad, you can still rug up well and head off for a walk, and maybe by the time you can’t, she will have grown out of the evening crying!
+You can also do “stroller walks” at home by simply taking the stroller inside your house and pushing it back and forth, preferably in a calm environment to help her relax.

 Wishing you JOY,